Blog entry by Alan Chapman

-One step at a time, is how we become comfortable with the reality of uncertainty.
+One step at a time is how we become comfortable with the reality of uncertainty.

 And to loving the 'now', and the wonderment of life and everything.

-To let go of the conditioned worries of trying to make external life certain and predictable and controllable, that is simply not certain and predictable and controllable, whereas our internal life is within our power - our internal power of our own thoughts, feelings, and so then how we use our minds and bodies, and especially what we put into them.
+To let go of the conditioned worries of trying to make external life certain and predictable and controllable, that is simply not certain and predictable and controllable, whereas our internal life is within our power - the internal power of our own thoughts, feelings, and so then how we use our minds and bodies, and especially what we put into them.

 It is within our control to choose what we eat and drink: to choose the fuels and nutrients for how we live, and keep our minds and bodies healthy.

-This is fundamental part of living raw.
+This is the fundamental part of living raw.

-And Christy's book explains, as I've discovered myself in my own ways, that this raw freedom then brings and intense beauty to life, with freedom to be, and think, and to live slower, more peacefully, and more lovingly.
+And Christy's book explains, as I've discovered myself in my own ways, that this raw freedom then brings an intense beauty to life, with freedom to be, and think, and to live slower, more peacefully, and more lovingly.